Platform

 💡

 Pro tip: Start with a short prompt and iterate based on real call recordings.
-Don't try to cover every edge case upfront — listen to how your agent actually performs and refine from there.
+Don't try to cover every edge case upfront.
+Listen to how your agent actually performs and refine from there.

 What makes a prompt bad

-• Too long — prompts over 4000 characters slow down response time
+• Too long.
+Prompts over 4000 characters slow down response time.

 Initial Greeting

-1. Who is calling (name + company)
+1. Who is calling (name and company)

 2. Why they're calling (one-line context)